This post was originally published on Feb. 22, 2019, and updated on Feb. 11, 2021.

 To do that, take a clear-eyed look at your team, and consider what changes you could make to better align with the traits of your team members.

 For example, some team members may be more productive with a flexible time arrangement.
 In fact, in some of these cases, working from home may even be an option.
+And as the pandemic continues to change the way we work, working from home and flex-time is more important than ever.

 When it comes to recruitment, it pays to think outside the box.
 If you’re looking to boost diversity and inclusion in the workplace, ensure that the structure of your recruiting practices are inclusive.
 For example, building professional relationships with underrepresented groups, universities and historically-aligned collectives can be a worthwhile investment.